bhavdipzala/Brew_Haven_the_cafe-Sales_Analysis_Dashboard/README.md

-# Coffee Shop Sales Analysis Excel Dashboard
+# Brew Haven: The Café - Sales Analysis

 ### Overview and Objective
-This project involves developing an interactive Excel dashboard aimed at analyzing and extracting valuable insights from a comprehensive dataset containing over 145,000 coffee shop sales transactions.
+This project involves developing an interactive Excel dashboard aimed at analyzing and extracting valuable insights from a comprehensive dataset containing over 145,000 sales transactions from **Brew Haven: The Café**.
 The dataset, spanning from January 1, 2023, to June 30, 2023, was sourced from the [Maven Analytics Data Playground](https://mavenanalytics.io/data-playground?pageSize=all) and is included in the `Dataset.csv` file within this repository.

-The primary objective of this project is to utilize advanced Excel features to conduct a thorough analysis of café sales data, visualising the analysis, thereby deriving actionable insights and key performance indicators (KPIs) that can significantly enhance the operational efficiency and revenue performance of the café.
+The primary objective of this project is to utilize advanced Excel features to conduct a thorough analysis of café sales data, visualise the analysis, and derive actionable insights and key performance indicators (KPIs) that can significantly enhance the operational efficiency and revenue performance of **Brew Haven: The Café**.

 ### Dataset Description